Women’s childbearing stress cut by video game

 A pilot study found that the brief use of a computer game helped women develop fewer intrusive memories and less severe post-traumatic stress symptoms after an emergency cesarean section.

-Researchers at Lausanne University Hospital (CHUV) used the computer game Tetris to examine how the effects of a C-section operation could be alleviated.
+Researchers at Lausanne University Hospital (CHUVexternal link) used the computer game Tetris to examine how the effects of a C-section operation could be alleviated.
 Women were instructed to play Tetris for 15 minutes during the first six hours after the operation.
 Follow-up exams came a week and month later.

-Antje Horsch, a British-trained clinical psychologist who heads a research team at CHUV, hypothesised that mothers might have fewer flashbacks or nightmares after a traumatic delivery if their minds were briefly occupied by a demanding visual-spatial game during the immediate recovery time.
+Antje Horsch, a British-trained clinical psychologist who heads a research teamexternal link at CHUV, hypothesised that mothers might have fewer flashbacks or nightmares after a traumatic delivery if their minds were briefly occupied by a demanding visual-spatial game during the immediate recovery time.

-“This represents a ﬁrst step in the development of an early (and potentially universal) intervention to prevent postnatal post-traumatic stress symptoms that may beneﬁt both mother and child,” the lead author Horsch and eight co-authors wrote in a paper published online in April in the journal Behaviour Research and Therapy.
+“This represents a ﬁrst step in the development of an early (and potentially universal) intervention to prevent postnatal post-traumatic stress symptoms that may beneﬁt both mother and child,” the lead author Horsch and eight co-authors wrote in a paper published onlineexternal link in April in the journal Behaviour Research and Therapyexternal link.
 The Swiss researchers collaborated with Swedish and British teams.

 Cognitive disruption

 Each year, almost 1-in-5 women on average give birth through an emergency C-section around the world.
-In Switzerland, the rate is about 1-in-3 women, on par with the United States.
+In Switzerlandexternal link, the rate is about 1-in-3 women, on par with the United States.
 A few countries, such as Brazil, China and Iran have rates of about 1-in-2 women.

 The researchers say that even after healthy births about a third of the mothers develop post-traumatic stress disorder during the month afterward because they or their babies underwent a real-life threat.
 Those experiences make it more difficult for mothers, their partners and newborn children to adjust.